 • demonstrate quality enhancement and student engagement to external bodies and to students themselves

-You can find out more about the background to this project and the development of the Tracker here.
+The new Tracker remains as close as possible to the 2016/17 version that proved so popular and usable.
+This means that early adopters can use it to monitor changes year-on-year.
+You can find out more about the background to this project and the early development of the Tracker here.

 The Tracker is delivered in BOS, an online survey service developed for the UK education sector and now owned and managed by Jisc.
 Institutions using the Tracker receive detailed guidance on how to customise and launch the survey in BOS, how to access and analyse their data, and how to benchmark it against the rest of their sector.
 There is also question-by-question guidance on interpreting and responding to the findings.
 Tracker users join a thriving community of other people and organisations, all committed to understanding the digital experience of learners and empowering them to work for change.